-Pharos Ensemble is named after “φάρος”, from the Greek word “lighthouse” and specializes in the music of the Greek refugees of Anatolia.
-The ensemble consists of four highly acclaimed musicians and educators from Greece and Cyprus, all of whom are graduates of the prestigious Berklee College of Music.
+Anatoliama Ensemble specializes in the rich musical traditions of Greece, Cyprus and Eastern Mediterrannean regions.
+The ensemble consists of three highly acclaimed musicians and educators from Greece and Cyprus, all of whom are graduates of the prestigious Berklee College of Music.
 They have all studied their musical traditions in depth and they currently present them in the United States and around the world.

-The ensemble's goal is to present and preserve Greek traditional music in the United States, mainly focusing on the Greek musical heritage of the refugees from Anatolia.
 Their story began in 2017 in Boston, Massachusetts where the members met through the Berklee College of Music community, with a common love and passion for traditional music, and since then, they have built an audience amongst Greek and non-Greek communities around the world.
-Their first video single "Menexedes kai Zoumpoulia" reached over 1 million views on Facebook and Pharos Ensemble appeared on the National Television of Greece (ERT) for a live interview.

-The ensemble’s members have a long list of credentials that include performances with, Petroloukas Halkias, Christos Zotos, Glykeria, Cirque Du Soleil, Danilo Perez, Dave Liebman, Anat Cohen, to name a few and appearances in prestigious venues such as: the Carnegie Hall, Lincoln Center, Princeton University, MIT, Harvard University, Cornell University, The Metropolitan Museum of Art, Museum of Fine Arts in Boston, Megaron - Athens Concert Hall and WOMEX and the 2018 Annual Archon Weekend event in New York City.
+The ensemble’s members have a long list of credentials that include performances with Petroloukas Halkias, Christos Zotos, Danilo Perez, Dave Liebman, Anat Cohen to name a few and appearances in prestigious venues such as: the Carnegie Hall, Lincoln Center, Princeton University, MIT, Harvard University, Cornell University, The Metropolitan Museum of Art, Museum of Fine Arts in Boston, Megaron - Athens Concert Hall, WOMEX in Poland and the 2018 Annual Archon Weekend event in New York City.

 Vasilis Kostas is an acclaimed laouto player from Epirus, Greece who has been featured at Carnegie Hall, Montreal Jazz Festival, Monterey Jazz Festival and WOMEX.
 He is a graduate of the Masters Program of the Berklee Global Jazz Institute and has shared the stage with Simon Shaheen, Antonio Serrano and Tigran Hamasyan.
 His groundbreaking performances on the laouto aim to open new horizons for the instrument in both the Greek traditional and jazz worlds.
 This is featured in his latest collaboration with Grammy Award winning pianist Danilo Perez’s “Global Messengers’ group and his upcoming duo album recording with master clarinetist Petroloukas Halkias.